-Comments on the Memmen Young-Founders Vista Proposed Site Development Plan Submitted to the Castle Rock Planning Commission meeting on 22 May 2025 Submitted by Douglas Reagan, Ph.D.
+Comments on the Memmen Young-Founders Vista Proposed Site Development Plan Submitted to the Castle Rock Town Council at its meeting on 3 June 2025 Submitted by Douglas Reagan, Ph.D.

 I have been a resident of Castle Rock since 1977 and have lived at 350 Gordon Drive for more than 30 years.
-I was a member of the Castle Rock Planning Commission in the 1980s when the development of this property was first planned.
-As a professional ecologist, I spent four decades prior to retirement performing environmental impact assessments, developing environmental mitigation and restoration plans, and, with a national certification in environmental dispute resolution, resolving environmental conflicts.
-For the record, I am not now, nor have I ever been, opposed to this project; however, I have some serious concerns with aspects of what is being proposed that I hope the Planning Commission will address.
+As a professional ecologist, I spent four decades prior to retirement performing environmental impact assessments, developing environmental mitigation and restoration plans, and (with a national certification in environmental dispute resolution) resolving environmental conflicts.